nabenabe0928/coding_rules/github/README.md

 ## 2-2.
 Commit messages
 The details are mentioned in the reference below.
-Basically, commit message should specify why you make the changes, because people will know what you changed from `git diff` and cannot know why from the git commands.
+Basically, the commit message should specify why you make the changes because people will know what you changed from `git diff` and cannot know why from the git commands.
 There are seven rules to follow:
 1. Start with a tag